muhammedjamsheer/Angular/reactiveforms.md

 }

-You can also update the single feild,
+//You can also update the single feild,

 setFirstName() {
   this.reactiveForm.get("firstname").setValue('jamsheer');